raine/tgreddit/README.md

 # Token of your Telegram bot - you get this from @botfather.
 telegram_bot_token = "..."

-# Keep the program running after checking configured subreddits for new posts,
-# and check again periodically.
-Setting to `false` would be useful when running
-# the program with crontab.
-keep_running = true

 # How often to query each configured subreddit for new posts.
 Applies only if
 # keep_running is enabled.
 check_interval_secs = 600